collective/collective.wasthisuseful/README.txt

 --------------------

-The settings form which enables you to select on which content types the viewlet is available can be found at `@@wasthisuseful-settings`.
-Type this after you site url.
+The settings form which enables you to select on which content types the viewlet is available via the Plone control panel ("Site setup").

 To do
 =====